Guidelines for advertising

 - Include keywords.
 Include keywords that help categorize your app for potential advertisers that want to reach a specific audience.

 - Use well-established metrics.
 Consider the two key metrics for monetization, CPM (cost per thousand impressions) and fill rate (how many impressions yield an ad) when you enable advertising.
 Many consider CPM * fill rate to be the optimal monetization solution.

 - Don't only display ads in your app.
 If your app includes ads, it must provide additional functionality beyond the ads.
 Also, your app must allow users to complete primary tasks within the app.
 Apps must do more that open a website or mimic the behavior of a website.

-- Don't include ads that conflict with Windows Store content policies.
-These policies are described in section 5 of the App certification requirements for the Windows Store.
+- Don't include ads that conflict with Store content policies.
+These policies are described in the Windows and Windows Phone Store Policies.

 - Don't use your app's description, tiles, notifications, app bar, or the swipe-from-edge interaction to display ads.

 Ask these basic questions when choosing an ad provider for your app:

 - Does the ad provider adhere to the Windows and Windows Phone Store Policies?